variadico/noti/README.md

     Send a Pushbullet notification.
 Access token must be set in NOTI_PB environment variable.

+-c  -cluster
+		Don't send a notification using notify-send or osascript.
+For usage in environments w/o graphical user interface.

 -v, -version
     Print noti version and exit.